Spa Valley Railway

 It crosses the Kent and East Sussex border, covering a distance of 5 mi, along the former Wealden Line between Tunbridge Wells Central and Lewes.
 The railway headquarters is also at Tunbridge Wells West railway station.

 History

-The railway was engineered by the London, Brighton and South Coast Railway's (LB&SCR) Chief Engineer Frederick Banister, as part of the East Grinstead, Groombridge and Tunbridge Wells Railway (EGGTWR).
-This being an extension to the Three Bridges to East Grinstead Railway which had been completed in 1855.
+The railway was engineered by the London, Brighton and South Coast Railway (LB&SCR) Chief Engineer Frederick Banister, as part of the East Grinstead, Groombridge and Tunbridge Wells Railway (EGGTWR).
+This being an extension to the Three Bridges–Tunbridge Wells line which had been completed in 1855.

 The EGGTWR was part of a regional race between the LB&SCR and the SER, and a specific race to access the town of Royal Tunbridge Wells: